byterubpay/byterub-site/_posts/2019-02-02-logs-for-the-Community-meeting-held-on-2019-02-02.md

 **\<ErCiccione>** A lot of new translations will be soon available for the website: German (already merged, need to be uploaded on the server), Chinese, Brazilian Portuguese and Dutch
 **\<ErCiccione>** Dutch and Portuguese only need to be reviewed
 **\<ErCiccione>** These are huge works that took months, A huge thanks to these guys
-**\<ErCiccione>** also, in the next days i will start to migrate all translation-related work of the main monero repository
+**\<ErCiccione>** also, in the next days i will start to migrate all translation-related work of the main byterub repository
 **\<ErCiccione>** as already did with the GUI.
 First thing will be to give the possibility to translate the CLI in the same languages available for the GUI
 **\<ErCiccione>** so, to translate the CLI contributors will just able to use pootle
 **\<el00ruobuob\_[m]>** Great!